Car Accident FAQs

 If you have been involved in an automobile accident, you probably have many questions about your rights and options.
 Here is some basic information with which you can start.
 Please be aware that each situation is different, however, and it is important to consult an experienced injury attorney to discuss your specific circumstances in detail.

-A: You may recover both economic and non-economic damages if you are able to establish liability.
+A: Under Tennessee law, if you are injured in a car accident, you may recover both economic and non-economic damages if you are able to establish liability.
 The amount varies depending on your tangible losses, as well as the intangible losses that naturally result from that type of harm.
-Economic damages may include medical costs, lost wages, lost earning capacity, household services, and vocational rehabilitation.
+In Tennessee, economic damages may include medical costs, lost wages, lost earning capacity, household services, and vocational rehabilitation.
 Non-economic damages may include loss of consortium, loss of enjoyment, mental anguish, and pain and suffering.
 Our firm has the resources to consult with and retain experts as needed to develop the damages portion of your case.

-A: If you are involved in an accident, you should obtain medical attention.
+A: If you are involved in a car accident in the greater Memphis area or Shelby County, you should obtain medical attention at one of the local medical facilities or emergency rooms.
 In some cases, injuries are not immediately apparent, but it is important to be evaluated by a medical professional anyway.
 There may be internal injuries that you cannot see.
 The medical professional can advise you about whether there are any serious injuries and whether you should take time off work to rest and recover.

-Q: How soon must I bring my claim?
+Q: How soon must I bring my claim in Tennessee?

-A: The statute of limitations varies from state to state.
+A: In Tennessee, the statute of limitation for a car accident case is generally one year after the date of the accident.
 Once you suspect that you may have been hurt due to the careless or wrongful conduct of someone else, you should immediately consult an experienced attorney to make sure that you are not prevented from bringing your claim.

-Q: Can I recover compensation even if an accident was partially my fault?
+Q: In Tennessee, can I recover compensation even if an accident was partially my fault?

-A: Each state has its own comparative fault rules.
-Tennessee follows the rule of modified comparative negligence, for example.
-This means that the total damages will be determined, and percentages of liability will be assigned to each party found to be at fault.
+A: Tennessee law follows a rule of modified comparative negligence, where you may receive some compensation if you were less than 50% at fault for the accident.
+Under Tennessee's modified comparative negligence rule the total damages will be determined, and percentages of liability will be assigned to each party found to be at fault.
 Your damages will be reduced by your percentage of responsibility.
 However, in Tennessee, if you were 50 percent or more responsible for the accident, you are barred from recovering compensation.
 This rule is also followed in Arkansas.
 By contrast, Kentucky, Missouri, and Mississippi follow the rule of pure comparative negligence, under which you may recover compensation as long as you were not completely responsible for causing the accident.

-Q: Whom do I sue to recover my losses?
+Q: Whom do I sue to recover my losses if I am injured in a car accident in Tennessee?

-A: It depends on the facts surrounding your accident and the various parties whose negligence or misconduct may have contributed to your injuries.
-The parties you may sue include the driver, the driver's employer (if driving a commercial vehicle or on the clock), the vehicle owner, or the manufacturer of a defective auto part.
+A: In Tennessee there are a number of potential parties you may sue if you are in a car accident, depending on whose negligence or misconduct may have contributed to your injuries.
+The parties may include the driver, the driver's employer (if driving a commercial vehicle or on the clock), the vehicle owner, the manufacturer of a defective auto part, or the state or locality responsible for the road design and maintenance.

-Q: What do I need to prove in order to succeed?
+Q: What do I need to prove in order to succeed after a car accident in Memphis?

-A: What you need to prove varies depending on whom you are suing, why, and which theory of liability is being asserted.
+A: Under Tennessee law to recover from a defendant, you need prove fault, e.g. negligence, recklessness or willful behavior, in your damages, as well as the damages themselves.
 Most car accident cases revolve around negligence, which is the failure to act reasonably under the circumstances.
-Common forms of negligence include distracted driving, texting while driving, disregarding traffic signals, speeding, and driving while drunk or intoxicated.
+In Tennessee, common forms of negligence include distracted driving, texting while driving, disregarding traffic signals, speeding, and driving while drunk or intoxicated.

 In most personal injury cases, you will need to prove your case by a preponderance of the evidence.
 Generally, this means that your version of events is more likely true than not.

-Q: Will I need to go to court?
+Q: Will I need to go to court to recover damages in a car accident case?

-Q: What should I do if I cannot afford an attorney?
+Q: What should I do if I cannot afford an attorney to handle my car accident case?

-A: We handle personal injury cases on a contingency fee basis.
-This means that we only receive our fee if we collect monetary damages on your behalf, and the fee comes out of the recovery.
+A: We handle car accident and personal injury cases on a contingency fee basis, meaning that we only receive our fee if we collect monetary damages on your behalf, and the fee comes out of the recovery.

-Q: Should I accept a check from the driver who caused the accident or their insurer?
+Q: Should I accept a check from the driver who caused the car accident or their insurer?

 A: No, you should not sign a release or accept a check from someone at fault for your injuries or their insurer until you have consulted an attorney.
 Accepting a check may be considered a settlement that precludes you from pursuing further action against a negligent party or their insurer.
 In many situations, the full extent of the injuries after a serious accident is not known for months or even a year after the accident, and thus you may not know whether you need surgery or other expensive treatments right away.
 Some insurers offer a low-ball settlement immediately to try to avoid the potential for exposure to greater damages later.
 It is important to have your case evaluated by an experienced attorney before talking to an insurer.